 Tantra – How to Begin

-The authentic way to start practicing Tantra is to bring your daily conduct more in line with your constitution and Nature.
+The way to start practicing Tantra is to bring your daily conduct more in line with your constitution and nature’s rhythms.
 This practice is called dinacharya.
 (Deen-uh-char-yah) Dinacharya means “daily conduct.”

 Have you ever noticed that everything in life has rhythm?
 The rhythm of day and night, the rhythm of the seasons, the rhythm of the tides, the pulse of the heart, bird songs and whale songs, the rhythm of procreation.